coral-xyz/anchor/docs/src/getting-started/installation.md

-# Prerequisites
+# Install

-Before getting started, make sure to setup all the prerequisite tools on your local machine.
+To get started, make sure to setup all the prerequisite tools on your local machine.

 ## Install Rust